The Dam Busters (film): Release

-Around twenty survivors of the raid, attended a dinner on Saturday 14 May 1955 at the Criterion Restaurant.
-Five Canadian survivors, had flown into RAF Langar, in Nottinghamshire, on the morning of Friday 13 May.
+Around twenty survivors of the raid attended a dinner on Saturday 14 May 1955 at the Criterion Restaurant.
+Five Canadian survivors had flown into RAF Langar, in Nottinghamshire, on the morning of Friday 13 May.

-The Dambusters received a Royal world premiere at the Empire, Leicester Square on 16 May 1955, the twelfth anniversary of the raid.
+The Dam Busters received a Royal world premiere at the Empire, Leicester Square on 16 May 1955, the twelfth anniversary of the raid.
 Princess Margaret attended along with Eve Gibson, Guy Gibson's widow and his father.
 Richard Todd, Barnes Wallis and his wife and the surviving members of 617 Squadron who had taken part in the mission were all guests of honour.
 Fifteen survivors attended the premiere, and eleven next of kin of those who did not return.
-Of the survivors attending, the only prisoner of war of the raid, 33 year old Australian Flt Lt Tony Burcher, rear gunner of AJ-M, the second to attack, could re-witness his aircraft being hit by a Bofors gun between the two towers; he broke his back, when it caught the aircraft tailplane, on exit.
+Of the survivors attending, one of the three prisoners of war of the raid, 33 year old Australian Flt Lt Tony Burcher, rear gunner of AJ-M, the second to attack, could re-witness his aircraft being hit by a Bofors gun between the two towers; he broke his back, when it caught the aircraft tailplane, on exit.
 He lay in a culvert for five days, and was caught when crawling across a road.
-He said 'we dropped our mine, and suddenly we were on fire'.
+He said "we dropped our mine, and suddenly we were on fire".

 The premiere helped to raise money and awareness for various RAF charities.

 The film was first shown on British television on 30 May 1971.